Leneen Forde

-Mary Marguerite Leneen Forde, AC DStJ (born 12 May 1935) is a retired solicitor and former Chancellor of Griffith University, who served as the 22nd Governor of Queensland from 1992 until 1997.
+Mary Marguerite Leneen Forde, AC DStJ (born 12 May 1935) is a Canadian-born Australian retired solicitor and former Chancellor of Griffith University, who served as the 22nd Governor of Queensland from 1992 until 1997.
 Forde chaired the Commission of Inquiry into Abuse of Children in Queensland Institutions during 1998 and 1999 that found systemic child abuse in government or non-government institutions between 1911 and 1999.

-Early years and background
+Early life

 Forde was born Mary Marguerite Leneen Kavanagh in Ottawa, Ontario, Canada.
 She worked as a medical laboratory technician, and studied part-time for a Bachelor of Arts before moving to Australia in 1954.
 In 1955, she married (Francis) Gerald Forde, the son of Frank Forde, a former Prime Minister of Australia and High Commissioner to Canada.
 Together, the Fordes had five children.
 She worked in the Haematology Department of Royal Brisbane Hospital for two years prior to full-time legal study following her husband's death in 1966.

+Career

-She graduated with a Bachelor of Laws from the University of Queensland in 1970, and from 1971 was employed as a solicitor.
+Forde graduated with a Bachelor of Laws from the University of Queensland in 1970, and from 1971 was employed as a solicitor.
 From 1974 to 1992, she was a partner of Cannan & Peterson, in charge of probate and estates.
+In 1992, after her appointment as governor, she was the subject of a $500,000 civil lawsuit from the Fitzgerald family, heirs of the Castlemaine Perkins beer empire, who alleged she had engaged in professional misconduct to their detriment.
+The Supreme Court of Queensland found that she was not liable for damages.

+Forde was international president of women's service organisation Zonta International from 1990 to 1992.
+In March 1992 she was announced as the inaugural head of the Queensland Women's Consultative Council.